balintfodor/blog/_posts/2021-02-08-householder.md

 Disclaimer: I'm not gonna shoot for mathematical rigorousness in the formulation and definitely won't aim for a very efficient implementation.

-When I started the PhD school (which I've never finished unfortunately) for me the most exciting lecture was [Analysis of Matrices](https://portal.vik.bme.hu/kepzes/targyak/VIMAD569/en/).
+For me one of the most exciting lectures was [Analysis of Matrices](https://portal.vik.bme.hu/kepzes/targyak/VIMAD569/en/).
 I wanted to learn about the topic in a more comprehensive way than they taught during the undergraduate school.
 At the time I didn't own the suggested textbook but some years ago, for nostalgic reasons I guess, I managed to buy a second-hand copy of _Rózsa Pál: Lineáris algebra és alkalmazásai, Műszaki könyvkiadó, Budapest, 1974_.
 Yeah, this is Hungarian, sorry.
 The 3rd edition is available somewhere online I think.

 For reference, it was section 11.3, "numerical solutions for the eigenvalue problem" where I started reading.
 I didn't get too far because I decided to start to implement the Householder transformation.
 It's the first step in the book to determine the eigenvalues and eigenvectors of a symmetric matrix A.

-It's time to add some latex support for the blog I guess.

-\\[y_0\\]